sonminhtran1997/ZippingAlgo/src/writeup/WriteUp.md

 </pre><br>
 -   Now that you've played with Zip, we want you to do an **experiment** with Zip.
 Notice that there is a constant called `BUFFER_LENGTH` in `Zip.java`.
     Higher values of this constant makes the compression algorithm that Zip uses use more memory and consequently more time.
 The "compression ratio" of a file is the uncompressed size divided by the compressed size.
-Compare time, space, type of input file, and compression ratio by running your code on various inputs.
+Compare time, type of input file, and compression ratio by running your code on various inputs.
 We would like an in-depth analysis.
 You should try at least one "book-like" file, at least one "website-like" file, and some other input of your choice.
 We expect you to draw meaningful conclusions and possibly have graphs that convince us of your conclusions.
     This single question is worth almost as much as the implementation of `ArrayStack`; so, please take it seriously.
 If you spend less than 20 minutes